Visas and background checks

 • Cambodia

 If you don’t plan to teach in Cambodia after the course, a T Class visa is sufficient.
 It’s valid for 30 days and can be renewed once for a further 30 days without leaving the country.
-You can get a T class visa in advance through the Cambodian government website or through your local Cambodian embassy or consulate.
-The visa costs around $30 USD.
-If you apply through the government website, you’ll notice that it’s described as an “E visa”.
-This is not to be confused with the “Ordinary Visa E Class” – it’s just the name they give to their online application process for T Class visas.

 • Costa Rica

 At immigration, you should state “tourism” as the purpose of your trip.
-If you state “study”, you may have to pay for a special visa, which is not necessary, as our TEFL course falls under the category of Educational Tourism.
+If you state “study”, you may have to pay for a special visa, which is not necessary, as our partner centre’s TEFL course falls under the category of Educational Tourism.

-If you work in Costa Rica after the course, your employer will help you with the work visa process – this will depend on the length of your contract and the benefits provided.
+If you work in Costa Rica after the course, your employer will normally help you with the work visa process – this will depend on the length of your contract and the benefits provided.

 • France